 Most of us have some experience with how much the big banks charge us for ATM cash withdrawals and debit transactions.
 But it’s more difficult to find out what it actually costs the banks to provide these services.

-The Financial Consumer Agency of Canada has a useful chart of ATM withdrawal fees.
-They say that cost of withdrawing cash at your own bank’s ATM ranges from $0 to $1.50, and at another bank’s ATM it costs between $1 and $6.
+The Financial Consumer Agency of Canada says the cost of withdrawing cash at your own bank’s ATM ranges from $0 to $1.50, and at another bank’s ATM it costs between $1 and $6.
 In my case, I get charged 60 cents for cash withdrawals at my own bank’s ATM, and the last time I had to use another bank’s ATM I was charged an extra $1.50 for a total of $2.10.

 Moving on to debit transactions, banks charge both customers and merchants.
 But the only information I have about the bank’s costs are another line from the same Interac page: “the Interac Association member fee charged to participating Members for the Interac Debit service is $0.007019 per transaction.”
 Less than a penny per transaction is definitely much less than the charges merchants see and the account withdrawal charges customers see.